ton-community/ton-docs/docs/develop/func/global_variables.md

 }
 ```

 It is possible to declare several variables after the same `global` keyword.
-The following codes are equivalent:
+The following codes are equivalents:
 ```cpp
 global int A;
 global cell B;